simonsagstetter/postsandreposts/README.md

 - Splits feed into posts and reposts
 - Continues to sort feed on the fly while scrolling
-- Remembers your last choosen feed content type
-- Remembers scroll progress when navigating back and forth
 - Counts the total posts and reposts

 ## Install

 #### SOON!
 Extension is waiting for approval

 This is a beta version and still in development.
-You have to load it as an unpacked extension package until it'll be awailable in the chrome extensions store.
+You have to load it as an unpacked extension until it'll be awailable in the chrome extensions store.

 - [Download the latest release here](https://github.com/simonsagstetter/postsandreposts/releases)
 - Unzip the package
-- In your browser go to extensions
+- Go to browser extensions
 - Activate developer mode
-- Load unpacked extension and chose the folder of the extension
+- Click load unpacked extension and choose folder of this extension

 ## Contribution